Brunch & Batter

 At this stage, the cake is ready for the oven!
 Bake at 350° F for 30-40 minutes until golden brown on top.
 Remove from the oven and let cool.
 When cooled, dust with confectioners' sugar if desired.

-👩🍳Pro tips
+👩🍳Expert tips

-• Prepare all your ingredients in advance.
+• Prepare all of your ingredients in advance.

-• I like to bake this cake in a springform pan since it makes a pretty presentation, however, you can use whatever kind of pan you like.
+• I like to bake this cake in a springform pan since it makes a pretty presentation; however, you can use whatever kind of pan you like.
 An 8 or 9-inch baking pan is the best size.
-Don't use anything larger or there will not be enough batter for the cake.
+Don't use anything larger, or there will not be enough batter for the cake.

 • It may not look like you have enough batter at first, but the cake will rise slightly above the plums.